s311354/Louis/_posts/2022-07-04-Introduction_of_Multithreading_and_Race_Condition.md

 B 2
 ```

-The print statement results in a a race condition when executing print function.
+The print statement results in a race condition when executing print function.
 There are several ways to deal with problematic race conditions.
 The simplest option is to wrap the data structure with a protection mechanism to ensure that only the thread performing a modification can see the intermediate states where the invariants are broken.

 ### Sharing Print Function with mutex ###
 <details markdown=block>
 <summary markdown=span>*sharing_data_mutex.cc*</summary>
 <div class="language-shell highlighter-rouge"><pre class="highlight"><code class="hljs ruby"><span class="nb" style="font-size: 80%">#include &lt;iostream&gt;
 #include &lt;thread&gt;
-#include $lt;mutex&gt;
+#include &lt;mutex&gt;
 using namespace std;
 // mutex used to lock other threads from gaining access to shared resource
 mutex m_mutex;